torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 	A privileged program may set this to match the label of another task with which it hopes to communicate.

+UNIX domain socket (UDS) with a BSD address functions both as a file in a filesystem and as a socket.
+As a file, it carries the SMACK64 attribute.
+This attribute is not involved in Smack security enforcement and is immutably assigned the label "*".

 Smack Netlabel Exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~